YGcloudsec/YGcloudsec.github.io/index.md

 <p>
   <a href="https://nakamotoinstitute.org/library/cypherpunk-manifesto/"><i>A Cypherpunk's Manifesto</i></a>
 </p>
-<i> "Privacy is necessary for an open society in the electronic age.
+<em> "Privacy is necessary for an open society in the electronic age.
 Privacy is not secrecy.
 A private matter is something one doesn’t want the whole world to know, but a secret matter is something one doesn’t want anybody to know.
-Privacy is the power to selectively reveal oneself to the world." <i>
+Privacy is the power to selectively reveal oneself to the world." </em>

  -Eric Hughes, March 9, 1993